Razz (band)

-Razz (proper spelling: RAZZ) is an indie rock band from the municipality of Twist (Lower Saxony, Germany).
+Razz (proper spelling: RAZZ) is an indie rock band from the municipality of Twist, Lower Saxony, Germany.
 The band members are Niklas Keiser (singer), Steffen Pott (drums), Christian Knippen (guitar) and Lukas Bruns (bass).

 History

 The band was founded in May 2011.
 They played their first concert with self-written songs at the Abifestival 2012 in Lingen (Ems).

 In 2013, they performed as the opening act on the Tour of Alex Clare.
 They also performed at various festivals in 2013 and 2014, such as the Hurricane Festival, the Open Flair Festival, Lollapalooza in Berlin, the Deichbrand Festival or the Reeperbahn Festival.
 In 2014, they received the newcomer award by Radio Fritz.

 The first single "Black Feathers" was released in July 2015.
 The second single "Youth And Enjoyment" and their debut album With Your Hands We'll Conquer were released in October 2015.
-The album was listed in the German album charts for one week and reached number 69 Ihre erste eigenständige Konzerttournee fand 2015/2016 an mehreren Orten in Deutschland statt.
-Their first independent concert tour took place in 2015/2016 at several places all around Germany.
+The album was listed in the German album charts for one week and reached number 69 Their first independent concert tour took place in 2015–16 at several places all around Germany.

-During the process of their first album release, they appeared on the 14 December 2015 live on TV in the show Circus HalliGalli as "the band from the phone box" as well as in an episode of the German TV series Gute Zeiten, schlechte Zeiten.
+During the process of their first album release, they appeared on 14 December 2015 live on TV in the show Circus HalliGalli as "the band from the phone box" as well as in an episode of the German TV series Gute Zeiten, schlechte Zeiten.
 In early 2016, Razz supported the Chemnitz rock band Kraftklub at two of their concerts.